raspberrypilearning/collisions-and-colours/en/step_1.md

 ### What next?

-If you want to learn more about Rigidbodies, Physics Materials and Materials you should start the [More Unity pathway](https://projects.raspberrypi.org/en/pathways/more-unity){:target="_blank"}.
+If you want to learn more about Rigidbodies, Physic Materials and Materials you should start the [More Unity pathway](https://projects.raspberrypi.org/en/pathways/more-unity){:target="_blank"}.

-There are 6 projects for you to complete which will help you gain the skills you need to create engaging 3D experiences!
+There are 6 projects for you to complete that will help you gain the skills you need to create engaging 3D experiences!